Hong-Luu/CS-300-Module-8-Journal/README.md

 **How has your work on this project expanded your approach to designing software and developing programs?**

 By working on this project, I was able to learn how to design software and develop programs and it gave me a chance to apply what I learned in previous coursework to a real-life problem.
-I may faced challenges while working on the project, but it helped me improve my problem-solving skills and feel more confident in my abilities.
+I might face challenges while working on the project, but it helped me improve my problem-solving skills and feel more confident in my abilities.
 By successfully finishing the project, I feel better prepared to handle future programming challenges and be able to create good quality software.

 **How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?**